Simo Häyhä: Winter War service

 Häyhä served as a sniper in the Finnish Army during the 1939–40 Winter War between Finland and the Soviet Union, under Lieutenant Aarne Juutilainen in the 6th Company of Infantry Regiment 34 (Jalkaväkirykmentti 34, or JR 34) during the Battle of Kollaa in temperatures between -40 and -20 C. He was dressed completely in white camouflage; Soviet troops were not issued camouflage uniforms for most of the war, making them easily visible to snipers in winter conditions.
-Joseph Stalin had purged military experts in the late 1930s as part of the Great Purge, and the Red Army was consequently highly disorganized.
+Joseph Stalin had purged military experts in the late 1930s as part of the Great Purge, and as a result the Red Army was highly disorganized.

 Finnish sources state that Häyhä was nicknamed "The White Death" by the Red Army (Белая смерть, Belaja smert; valkoinen kuolema; den vita döden).
 The name "White Death" has been suggested to originate entirely in Finnish propaganda, rather than having been given to Häyhä by the Russians; according to information from prisoners, to the Russians "White Death" referred to a severe frost in the deep forest.
 Häyhä having the nickname "White Death" first appeared in the Finnish Winter War literature of the late 1980s.
 During the war, the "White Death" was one of the leading themes of Finnish propaganda.
 Finnish newspapers frequently featured the invisible Finnish soldier, thus creating a hero of mythical proportions.
 To add to the myth, he was also nicknamed "The Magic Shooter" among Finns (taika-ampuja, in close reference to the Finnish word for "sniper"; tarkka-ampuja).

-Häyhä's war memoir states that they captured a Soviet soldier, blindfolded him, spun him around until he was disoriented, and then took him to a party in the tent of Häyhä's company Lieutenant Aarne "The Terror of Morocco" Juutilainen.
-The Soviet soldier was overjoyed by the carousing and was disappointed when he was released.